lab1092/blender-manual_ja/manual/render/freestyle/viewmap.rst

    Advanced Options

-:guilabel:`Sphere Radius`
+*Sphere Radius*
-It affects the calculation of curvatures for :guilabel:`Ridge`, :guilabel:`Valley` and :guilabel:`Suggestive Contour` edge type selection in a line set.
+It affects the calculation of curvatures for *Ridge*, *Valley* and *Suggestive Contour* edge type selection in a line set.

 Kr Derivative Epsilon
-   It provides you with control over the output of :guilabel:`Suggestive Contour` and :guilabel:`Silhouette` edge type selection (further information in
+   It provides you with control over the output of *Suggestive Contour* and *Silhouette* edge type selection (further information in
    `this pdf <http://wiki.blender.org/index.php/file:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf>`__).